Mathematics Courses

 GRADUATION REQUIREMENTS

-A MINIMUM 2.0 GRADE POINT AVERAGE AND A MINIMUM OF 120 HOURS OF CREDIT, EXCLUDING ANY
+A MINIMUM 2.0 GRADE POINT AVERAGE AND A MINIMUM OF 120 HOURS OF CREDIT,

 DEVELOPMENTAL COURSES, ARE REQUIRED FOR GRADUATION.